b3nk4n/wpi.imgd.planetary-defense/README-proj2b.txt

 ### 3.3 Test Game

-To test the visual stuff, a test game was implemeted which shows the collisions many randomly placed objects, which solidness is HARD(red), SOFT(yellow) or SPECTRAL(green).
+To test the visual stuff, a test game was implemeted wich shows the collisions some objects, which solidness is HARD(red), SOFT(yellow) or SPECTRAL(green).
 Objects wich react to collisions are blue.
 To start the game, simply compile the game and run it.
-It end automaticly after about 10-15 seconds seconds.
+It end automaticly after about 5 seconds.

 	$ ./game

-Also it tests the automated following camera of an object, sprites and the splash screen.

 ################################################################################